• Skip to primary navigation

 • Find a large heavy bottom nonreactive sauce pan (like stainless steel) or use a Dutch oven to make the jam, at least 4 quarts (3.8L), larger if you have the capacity.
 You want a heavy bottom so the jam doesn't burn and the pot large enough so that the fruit is at least 2 1/2 – 3 inches (7.6 cm) below the rim of the pot.

-• Wash the rhubarb stalks to rid it of may dirt or debris.
-Trim the ends and discard.
-Cut the rhubarb stalks to 1/2 - 1" (1.7 cm - 2.54 cm) pieces.
+• Trim the rhubarb ends including the leafy parts (they are toxic) and discard.
+Wash the rhubarb stalks to rid it of any dirt or debris.
+Cut the rhubarb stalks to 1/2 – 1" (1.7 cm – 2.54 cm) pieces.
 If there are thick pieces, cut the rhubarb through the center lengthwise so that all the pieces are of about equal size.
 You should have about 5 1/2 C (685g) once the rhubarb is cut.
 Set aside.

 • If using the vanilla bean, scrape out the seeds and set aside, reserving the pod.